kvaksin/videoconference/README.md

 ## 🆕 Recent Updates

+- ✅ **TypeScript Migration**: Full conversion from JavaScript to TypeScript
+  - Complete type safety for all React components
+  - Comprehensive type definitions for APIs and data structures
+  - Enhanced developer experience with IntelliSense
+  - Compile-time error prevention
+- ✅ **React Architecture**: Modern React with hooks and context
+  - Functional components with TypeScript
+  - Context-based state management
+  - Protected routes with role-based access
+  - Responsive component design
 - ✅ User authentication and authorization
 - ✅ Admin panel for user management
 - ✅ Calendar integration with ICS export